Medical Examiner

 A new appointment to this office is routine and ordinary.
 The fact that a recently installed chief medical examiner handled the case does not, by itself, indicate anything improper.

 Some notes describe Dr. Amaro as quadruple board-certified — in anatomic, clinical, forensic, and neuropathology — which would make her highly qualified for a forensic homicide examination.
+She reportedly came from a chief medical examiner post in Missouri (University of Missouri) and replaced Dr. Erik Christensen, who had led the Utah office since 2016.
 (Accounts vary on the exact start date; some posts place her full-time arrival in 2024 rather than mid-2025.
 The discrepancy is noted but unresolved.)
 Per investigation notes, the body was transported to the state ME office in Taylorsville for the examination.
+Her full profile is at Dr. Deirdre Amaro.

 How Utah's ME System Works